-Public Fumes As Donald Trump’s Mar-A-Lago Trips Cost More Than Meals On Wheels
+Public Fumes As Donald Trump’s Mar A Lago Trips Cost More Than Meals On Wheels

 To keep Melania Trump housed in Trump Tower as opposed to the White House costs American taxpayers $500 thousand dollars daily, up to over $180 million a year if she stays there all year.
 Donald Trump spent the first 11 of his first 33 days in office at his Palm Beach, Florida, Mar-a-Lago resort, reports CBS News.
 He is there again this weekend.

-The White House will not release the costs of those triHowever,estimating how much it cost President Obama to attend Florida visits during his terms, each visit reportedly costs taxpayers approximately $3 million dollars.
+The White House will not release the costs of those trips.
+But, estimating how much it cost President Obama to attend Florida visits during his terms, each visit reportedly costs taxpayers approximately $3 million dollars.
 With four visits already under his belt, Donald Trump has already cost taxpayers $12 million.
 This weekend’s visit is his fifth.

 (RT!)
 Trump golfing at Mar-a-Lago costs $10 million/mo.
 The National Endowment for the Arts costs $12 million/mo.
 Guess which is being cut? pic.twitter.com/1ZAlRDBrPb